corticph/data-workshop-april-2022/README.md

 ## Prerequisites

+### Python
 You should have a recent python installed in your computer and know how to open a terminal and execute a python script/command, e.g. `python -c "print('Hello')"`.
+A good choice could be [Python 3.10](https://www.python.org/downloads/)

+### Good to Have: Text Editor
+It will make your life easier if you have a text editor that supports syntax highlighting.
+A good choice could be [geany](https://www.geany.org/download/releases/).

 ## Session 1: Computers and Code
 - Read and write python code